s-devaney/nodechat/README.md

 * Install Nodejs from http://nodejs.org
 * Open a terminal window
 * Navigate to the nodechat directory
-* Execute "npm install -d" to install required modules
+* Execute "npm install" to install dependencies

 USAGE
 --------------

 * Open a terminal window
 * Navigate to the nodechat directory
-* Execute "node app.js"
+* Execute "node server.js"
 * Load http://localhost:8080/ in your web browser